Bankoga/golem/docs/open-problems/connection_problems.md

 - ceil the results, then subtract the difference between expected and result from the domain with the greatest num cells
 - round the results, then add/subtract the diff between expected and result to domain with greatest num cells

 For example, we have 3 pds (a, b, c) as inputs to 3 pds (d, e, f).
-Here we have to calculate the num of cells available to each domain for each output, and num avail for input to calculate the ratio of output slots to input slots that would be used to determine the number of destination per output slot.
+Here we have to calculate the num of cells available to each domain for each output, and num avail for input to calculate the ratio of output slots to input slots that would be used to determine the number of pod per output slot.

 | **Domain**    | **Num Slots** | **Avail D** | **Avail E** | **Avail F** |
 | --- | --- | --- | --- | --- |